aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsx-to-et/_index.md

 ---
 title: Java XLSX to ET - XLSX to ET Converter
 description: Aspose Excel.
-Java Aspose.Cells.
-XLSX to ET in Java.
-Java Convert XLSX to ET saveformat.
-Java XLSX to ET format.
-Save XLSX to ET Java.
+Convert XLSX to ET quickly and easily with Aspose.Cells.
+Java XLSX to ET.
+Java Save XLSX to ET.
+Save XLSX as ET using Java.
-keywords: [Aspose Excel., Java Aspose.Cells., XLSX to ET in Java., Java XLSX to ET saveformat., XLSX to ET Java., Java Convert XLSX to ET]
+keywords: [Aspose Excel., Java Aspose.Cells., Convert XLSX to ET in Java., Save XLSX to ET using Java., Java XLSX to ET saveformat., XLSX to ET Converter., Java Save XLSX as ET]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}